sevans717/aphila/.github/instructions/Phas.instructions.md

 4. ensure backward compatibility
 5. document all changes thoroughly at the end of the last phase
-6. proceed, don’t stop for picks or any other type of user confirmation actions
+6. proceed, don’t stop for picks or any other type of user confirmation actions Proceed / Continue is always confirmed, no need for user input 100% implementation/integration, so no need to ask user for choices proceed with phase completion unless the user says ‘stop’ use ports in the 10000-10999 range for services always separate css into its own file and avoid inline styles always create the missing types, modules, variables, props, etc instead of removing